lunchbag/hugo-blog/content/posts/lunch-money-mistakes.md

 <img src="https://media.giphy.com/media/9jObH9PkVPTyM/giphy-downsized.gif"/><span class="caption">My overdramatic self reacting to my mistakes as they happen</span>

 This whole journey is a learning process and I'm grateful to be able to share mine transparently.
-It's important to not only reflect on the highs and stay humble, but also face the lows and forgive yourself.
+It's important to not only celebrate the highs and stay humble, but also face the lows and forgive yourself.

 I'm sure there are many more mistakes to be made on the horizon and I look forward to writing and laughing about them in another 6 months!